The 2022 Germany and Austria Global Trade Venture has changed to a virtual format.

 Germany is consistently among Wisconsin’s top export destinations, and was #4 in 2020.
 Austria is a smaller market but has experienced significant growth in recent years.
 Wisconsin’s exports to Austria grew by 85% from 2019 to 2020 and by another 32% in the first nine months of 2021.
 This healthy volume of trade reflects a history of immigration from German-speaking countries to Wisconsin; mutual strength in manufacturing; and shared emphasis on quality, productivity and a strong work ethic.
 In all, Wisconsin exported $524 million in goods to Germany and $90.4 million to Austria in 2020.

-To help Wisconsin exporters break into the Austrian market and grow their exports to the German market, the Wisconsin Economic Development Corporation (WEDC) will be leading a global trade venture to these markets in May 2022.
+To help Wisconsin exporters break into the Austrian market and grow their exports to the German market, the Wisconsin Economic Development Corporation (WEDC) will be leading a virtual trade venture to these markets in June 2022.

 In addition to having your appointments arranged for you and potential business partners identified, each participant in the global trade venture will also receive a market assessment for Germany and Austria specific to your company, detailing considerations to keep in mind when introducing your product or service into the market.
 WEDC has eyes and ears on the ground in Europe, in the form of Wisconsin’s authorized trade representative—thus making it easier for Wisconsin companies to find partners they can trust, and taking some of the guesswork out of launching in a new market.
 With all your appointments arranged for you, you can focus on business rather than logistics and scheduling.